Autos

 the head gets hot enough.
 This will cause a loss of torque in the gasket

 allowing coolant and combustion leaks to occur when the head cools.
-Overheating can be caused
+Overheating can be caused by

-and dissipate heat, such as a low coolant level, loss of coolant (through
+dissipate heat, such as a low coolant level, loss of coolant (through

 internal or external leaks), poor heat conductivity inside the engine because